-Wimbledon today is known for showcasing the tennis talents of both male and female competitors, with household names ranging from Andy Murray to the Williams sisters to Marina Sharapova.
-It is astonishing to think that in the tournament’s earlier days, women were expected to make a decent serve dressed in full-length skirts, corsets, and a bulky shirt: the ‘tennis whites’ of the time.
+Wimbledon today is known for showcasing the tennis talents of both male and female competitors, but in the tournament’s earlier days, one does wonder how women were expected to make a decent serve dressed in full-length skirts, corsets, and fiddly blouses: the ‘tennis whites’ of the time.
 It took some real champions to make a name for women in tennis…

 At the turn of the century, there really wasn’t much to differentiate a female tennis player from the average lady walking down the street to do her groceries.
 Corsets, petticoats and floor-length skirts were just part of the game.
 At the time, the officials at Wimbledon were mostly concerned with preserving the ‘modesty’ of these top athletes – something which might seem a little irrelevant to us today.
 The ladies on the court did look very prim and proper, but their outfits probably weren’t the best choice for pursuing that Grand Slam, or even returning a couple of balls.
 It isn’t hard to see why women were consistently outperformed by their male counterparts when they were weighed down by weighty skirts, shirts, belts – and don’t forget the statement hat.